mlitsey/THM_SOC01/Jr_Security_Analyst_Intro.md

 - The Technique is how the adversary achieves the goal or objective.
 - The Procedure is how the technique is executed.

+### _**ATT&CK® Framework**_
+"MITRE ATT&CK® is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations."

+Navigate to the ATT&CK® [website](https://attack.mitre.org/).

+### _**CAR Knowledge Base**_
+CAR is *"The MITRE Cyber Analytics Repository (CAR) is a knowledge base of analytics developed by MITRE based on the MITRE ATT&CK_® _adversary model.
+CAR defines a data model that is leveraged in its pseudocode representations but also includes implementations directly targeted at specific tools (e.g., Splunk, EQL) in its analytics.
+With respect to coverage, CAR is focused on providing a set of validated and well-explained analytics, in particular with regards to their operating theory and rationale."*

+Instead of further attempting to explain what CAR is, let's dive in.
+With our newly acquired knowledge from the previous section, we should feel comfortable and understand the information that CAR is providing to us.

+Let's begin our journey by reviewing [CAR-2020-09-001: Scheduled Task - File Access](https://car.mitre.org/analytics/CAR-2020-09-001/).

+Upon visiting the page, we're given a brief description of the analytic and references to ATT&CK (technique, sub-technique, and tactic).